merzzzl/warp/README.md

 Here are the updated command line options:

 - `-s`: Specifies the SSH host to connect to.
-Default is `root@127.0.0.1`.
 - `-t`: Specifies the name of the utun device.
-Default is `utun5`.
+Default is `utun7`.
-- `-i`: Specifies the IP address for the utun device.
-Default is `192.168.48.1`.
+- `-a`: Specifies the IP address for the utun device.
+Default is `192.168.127.0`.
 - `-d`: Specifies the domain suffix for routing.
 Default is `.`.
 - `-n`: Specifies the Kubernetes namespace.
 Default is `default`.
 - `-k`: Path to Kubernetes config file.
 - `-l`: IP for local network in 24 mask.
-Default is `127.0.40.0`.
+Default is `127.192.168.0`.
 - `-u`: Enables Text-based User Interface (TUI) mode.
 Disabled by default.

 ## Examples